 I’ll teach you how to perform these mid-back exercises properly and how to incorporate them in a workout to improve posture, strengthen your pulls, and encourage muscle growth.

 If you want to build your back muscles, let Fitbod help.
 On average, a new Fitbod user who trains 3 times a week for about 45 minutes will see a 34% strength increase after 3 months.
-Get 3 free workouts on Fitbod.
+Try Fitbod for free.

 Mid-Back Anatomy: An Overview